Xomega-Net/Xomega.Docs/docs/tutorial/3-details/4-multi-select.md

 ### Configuring key type

-In addition, we will override the Blazor control that is used for multiple selection on the `sales reason` type as follows.
+In addition, we will override the Blazor control that is used for multi-selection on the `sales reason` type as follows.

 ```xml
     <type name="sales reason" base="integer enumeration">